vhaghani26/epigenerate/README.md

 	du -h -d 1 /share/lasallelab/whatever

+## `Transferring Files ##

+To copy files to epigenerate, use `scp`.

+	scp my_file username@epigenerate.genomecenter.ucdavis.edu:/share/lasallelab/whatever

+You can also copy whole directories with the `-r` option.

+	scp -r my_dir username@epigenerate.genomecenter.ucdavis.edu:/share/lasallelab/whatever

+Of course, you can also `scp` stuff from epigenerate back to your personal computer.

+	scp -r username@epigenerate.genomecenter.ucdavis.edu:/share/lasallelab/whatever .

 ## $HOME away from $HOME ##

 The authentication system may drop the connection to your home directory after a long time.
 This means the programs that are running for hours will suddenly lose their connection to your `$HOME` directory.
 This could very well break whatever you're trying to do.
-Fortunately, `/share/korflab` does not have this problems.
-So the workaround is to reset your `$HOME` to `/share/korflab/home/$USER` and then place all of your configurations in there.
+Fortunately, `/share/lasallelab` does not have this problem.
+The workaround is to reset your `$HOME` to `/share/lasallelab/$USER` and then place all of your configurations in there.
 Hopefully the sysadmins fix this someday.

+## Conda Usage ##

 Are you using Conda?
 The answer should be _yes_.
 Is the Conda directory in your home directory?
 The answer should be _no_.
-Reset your $HOME to `/share/korflab/home/$USER` and do **all** of your work from there.
+Reset your $HOME to `/share/lasallelab/$USER` and do **all** of your work from there.

-## Super-advanced shit for I/O intensive tasks ##

-In the cluster topology diagram, you may have noticed that every computer is attached to its own `/tmp` directory.
-If you have I/O intensive operations, it's a good idea to use `/tmp` as a local cache.
-This gives you a much higher speed to data and keeps traffic off the network.
-Less traffic means more speed.
-This strategy also prevents you from network outages as `/tmp` is attached directly to spitfire and not the network.

-Provisioning `/tmp` on spitfire is not a big deal, just copy stuff there.
-But provisioning lots of tmp directories on the cluster isn't trivial.
-You have to know which cluster nodes your jobs are going to land on and set those up with data ahead of time.
-If you have these kinds of needs, we need to discuss.